rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-nic <ipaddr>``

   Restrict RTI Connext DDS to sending output through this interface.
-  This can be the IP address of any available network interface on the machine.
+  The value should be the IP address assigned to any of the available network interfaces on the machine.
+On UNIX systems the name of the interface is also valid.
+This command line parameter is mapped to the "allow_interfaces_list" property in RTI Connext DDS.

   By default, RTI Connext DDS will attempt to contact all possible subscribing nodes on all available network interfaces.
 Even on a